 Tax and Revenue Administration

 - using the internet payment services provided by major financial institutions in Canada or TelPay for Business.

 Please note: There is no process to transfer payments of Alberta corporate taxes made to Canada Revenue Agency in error.

-For further information about payment of corporate taxes refer to paragraphs 17 through 19 of Information Circular CT-3, Alberta Corporate Tax Instalments.
+For further information about payment of corporate taxes, refer to Information Circular CT-3, Alberta Corporate Tax Instalments.